 In an age where every computer display offers millions of colors as standard, it’s worth reminding younger readers that color wasn’t always taken for granted on home computers.
 The first-gen Macintosh was strictly monochrome.

-The prospect of being able to translate the graphical interface into color proved a pretty mouthwatering prospect.
+So, the prospect of being able to translate the Mac’s graphical interface into color proved a pretty mouthwatering prospect.

 Buyers could slum it by buying a cheaper Mac II with a monochrome display.
 However, those who opted for the color option enjoyed a new standard.
 The Mac II boasted a 16.7 million true color palette (although the computer could display only 256 of them on-screen at any one time).

 Users were not confined to the small, 9-inch monitors that came with previous Macs, either.
 The Mac II’s freestanding 13-inch monitor might seem small compared to today’s massive iMac displays.
 But it felt incredibly roomy to users in 1987.

 These weren’t the only ahead-of-their-time features of the Mac II.
 Compared to the underpowered original, the Macintosh II excelled from a performance perspective.
 It packed an impressive 16 MHz Motorola 68020 processor, a 68881 floating-point coprocessor, up to 4MB of RAM and up to an 80MB hard drive.

 The Mac II’s audio was also very good for its day.
 The computer used a four-voice stereo custom sound chip for the first time.
 It delivered a maximum frequency of 7.5 kHz and a sample rate of 44.1 KhZ.

 This all added up to a hefty price tag, however.
 Anyone complaining that today’s Macs are pricey should consider this: A fully kitted-out Macintosh II cost $7,145 retail in 1987 dollars, the equivalent of $17,683 today.
 This was the era of Apple’s “high right” strategy for the Mac, where it led the way on both performance and price.